vblanco20-1/vblanco20-1.github.io/_posts/2018-06-11-post-ecs-battle-huge.md

 ```

 This allows me to accelerate the binary search, as I can do the search on this second array, and once ive found the TileData of the exact Tile I want to unpack, I have the range of the main array.
-Generation of the TileData array is singlethreaded, becouse it relies on a linear "packing" of the boid data.
+Generation of the TileData array is singlethreaded, because it relies on a linear "packing" of the boid data.

 Typical sizes are around 1000 TileData array vs 40.000 BoidData array.